AMHembrough/Final-Projcet/README.md

 There are three parameters of ARIMA, specifically (p,d,q).
 P refers to the lag order, or the number of lag observations included in the model.
 D refers to the degree of differencing, or the number of times the raw observations are differenced.
 Q refers to the order of the moving average, or the size of the moving average window.
 Each of these parameters are substituted with integers to indicate the type of ARMMA model being used.
 If a zero is substituted for a parameter, that element will not be used in the ARIMA model.

-When we fit the ARIMA model to our crude oil dataset, we learned that our data was best fit to ARIMA (5,1,1) which had the smallest AIC value compared to other fits.
+When we fit the ARIMA model to our DJSI-US dataset, we learned that our data was best fit to ARIMA (5,1,1) which had the smallest AIC value compared to other fits.
 ![ARIMA fit]( https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/ARIMA%20fit.PNG)

 One limitation of ARIMA modeling, which we’ve mentioned already, is that it only utilizes a single variable.
 For this reason, it’s worth noting that the VAR model doesn’t have this limitation, which is why we are eager to try this model out, too!